ktd2001/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis-
-Project to analyse and visualize sentiment of tweets in real-time on President Obama using Kibana and Elasticsearch with Python.
+Project was to analyze and visualize sentiments of tweets in real-time on President Obama using Kibana and Elasticsearch with Python script.